-Side effects are generally rare and may include skin rash.
+Side effects are generally rare and may include insomnia, fatigue, diarrhea, and skin rash.

 Animal studies suggest that people who don't get enough thiamine (vitamin B1) should not take alpha-lipoic acid.
 B1 deficiency is associated with long-term alcohol abuse.

-Medications for diabetes -- Apha-lipoic acid can combine with these drugs to lower blood sugar levels, raising the risk of hypoglycemia or low blood sugar.
-Ask your health care provider before taking alpha-lipoic acid, and watch your blood sugar levels closely.
-Your health care provider may need to adjust your medication doses.
+Apha-lipoic acid can combine with these drugs to lower blood sugar levels, raising the risk of hypoglycemia or low blood sugar.
+Ask your provider before taking alpha-lipoic acid, and watch your blood sugar levels closely.
+Your provider may need to adjust your medication doses.

-Chemotherapy medications -- Alpha lipoic acid may interfere with some chemotherapy medications.
-Always ask your oncologist before taking any herb or supplement, including alpha lipoic acid.
+Alpha-lipoic acid may interfere with some chemotherapy medications.
+Always ask your oncologist before taking any herb or supplement, including alpha-lipoic acid.

-Thyroid medications, Levothyroxine -- Apha-lipoic acid may lower levels of thyroid hormone.
-Your health care provider should monitor blood hormone levels and thyroid function tests closely.
+Apha-lipoic acid may lower levels of thyroid hormone.
+Your provider should monitor blood hormone levels and thyroid function tests closely.

 Androne L, Gavan NA, Veresiu IA, Orasan R. In vivo effect of lipoic acid on lipid peroxidation in patients with diabetic neuropathy.
 In Vivo.
 2000;14(2):327-330.

 Beitner H. Randomized, placebo controlled, double-blind study on the clinical efficacy of a cream containing 5% alpha-lipoic acid related to photoaging of facial skin.
 Br J Dermatol.
 2003;149(4):841-849.